-- Configure the HA encryption key before using the HA link. - Management via Telnet and HTTP (WebUI) is only allowed through a VPN tunnel with AES encryption. - The derivation of keys for ESP-Encryption and ESP-Authentication using a user's password is in non-FIPS mode.

-User names and passwords are case-sensitive.
+- Configure the HA encryption key before using the HA link. - Management via Telnet, HTTP (WebUI) and NSM is only allowed through a VPN tunnel with 256-bit AES encryption. - User names and passwords are case-sensitive.
 The password consists of at least six alphanumeric characters.
 Since there are 26 uppercase letters, 26 lowercase letters, and 10 digits, the total number of available characters is 62.
-The probability of someone guessing a password is $1/(62^{-6}) = 1/56,800,235,584$, which is far less than a 1/1,000,000 random success rate.
+The probability of someone guessing a password is $1/(62^6) = 1/56,800,235,584$, which is far less than a 1/1,000,000 random success rate.
 If three login attempts from the console fail consecutively, the console will be disabled for one minute.
-If three login attempts from Telnet or the WebUI (through VPN with AES encryption) fail consecutively, any login attempts from that source will be dropped for one minute.

-- If there are multiple login failure retries within one minute and since the user is locked out after three contiguous login failures, the random success rate for multiple retries is $1/(62^6) + 1/(62^6) + 1/(62^6) = 3/(62^6)$, which is far less than 1/100,000. - DSA-signed firmware image cyrptographic strength analysis: the firmware is signed by a well-protected DSA private key.
+If three login attempts from Telnet or the WebUI (through VPN with AES encryption) fail consecutively, any login attempts from that source will be dropped for one minute. - If there are multiple login failure retries within one minute and since the user is locked out after three contiguous login failures, the random success rate for multiple retries is $1/(62^6) + 1/(62^6) + 1/(62^6) = 3/(62^6)$, which is far less than 1/100,000. - DSA-signed firmware image cyrptographic strength analysis: the firmware is signed by a DSA private key, which is in the sole possession of Juniper Networks.
 The generated signature is attached to the firmware.
 In order for the device to accept an authorized image, the image has to have a correct 40-byte (320-bit) signature.
-The probability of someone guessing a signature correctly is $1/(2^{320})$, which is far less than 1/1.000.000.
+The probability of someone guessing a signature correctly is 1/(2 320), which is far less than

 - The image download takes at least 23 seconds, so there can be no more than 3 download tries within one minute.
-Therefore, the random success rate for multiple retries is $1/(2^{320}) + 1/(2^{320}) + 1/(2^{320}) = 3/(2^{320})$, which is far less than 1/100.000. - In order for authentication data to be protected against disclosure, substitution and modification, the administrator password is not echoed during entry. - The NetScreen-204/208 does not employ a maintenance interface or have a maintenance role. - When in FIPS mode, the WebUI of the NetScreen-204/208 only displays options that comply with FIPS regulations. - The output data path is logically disconnected from the circuitry and processes that perform key generation or key zeroization. - The NetScreen-204/208 provides a Show Status service via the GET service. - The NetScreen-204/208 implements the following power-up self-tests: Device Specific Self-Tests: - Boot ROM firmware self-test is via DSA signature (Software Integrity Test) - SDRAM read/write check - FLASH test
+Therefore, the random success rate for multiple retries is $1/(2^{320}) + 1/(2^{320}) + 1/(2^{320}) = 3/(2^{320})$, which is far less than 1/100.000. - In order for authentication data to be protected against disclosure, substitution and modification, the operator password is not echoed during entry. - The NetScreen-204/208 does not employ a maintenance interface or have a maintenance role. - When in FIPS mode, the WebUI of the NetScreen-204/208 only displays options that comply with the requirements of FIPS 140-2. - The output data path is logically disconnected from the circuitry and processes that perform key generation or key zeroization. - The NetScreen-204/208 provides a Show Status service via the GET service. - The NetScreen-204/208 implements the following power-up self-tests:

+Device Specific Self-Tests:

+- Boot ROM firmware self-test is via DSA signature (Software Integrity Test)

+- SDRAM read/write check

+- FLASH test